-- (1) The operation of overspeed trip and other safety devices is to be demonstrated. - (2) If generators are intended to operate in parallel, they are to be tested over a range of loading sufficient to demonstrate that load sharing and parallel operation are satisfactory.
-Voltage regulation is to be satisfactory. - (3) All generators are to be run at full rated load for a duration sufficient to demonstrate that temperature rises, commutation, absence of vibration and others are satisfactory.
+- (1) The operation of overspeed trip and other safety devices is to be demonstrated. - (2) Tests are to be conducted to verify that voltage regulation is within acceptable limits and various combinations of parallel operation are satisfactory.
+(2025) - (3) All generators are to be run at full rated load for a duration sufficient to demonstrate that temperature rises, commutation, absence of vibration and others are satisfactory.